lucidrains/equiformer-pytorch/README.md

 - [x] go with a naive way to split up contribution from input degrees for DTP

 - [ ] start moving some spherical harmonic stuff to cpp or nim
+- [ ] add memory checkpointing for the entire DTP module

 ## Citations